NTHU-EE-CV-2018-Fall/homework-0/README.md

 PS. 中文 or English are both fine.

 ## Brief self-introduction [max 500 words]
 Hello everyone, my name is Yi-Ren Chen.
-My hobby is to
+I am a master student.
+And my hobbies are to watch the animates and read the novels.

 ## Why Computer Vision? [max 500 words]
-CV is so cool, and it is useful for my research topic.
+CV is so cool, and it is useful for my research.

 ## What do you want to achieve in the course? [max 500 words]
-Above A-
+I hope I can get a grade of A- or above.

 ## Due Date: Sept.
 28, 2018